 - In the Data Loader window, under Elevation Source choose DEM.
 Under DEM, browse to the DEM provided with the tutorial dataset.

 This DEM will be used to orthorectify the image collection during block adjustment.

-- Most elevation data uses orthometric heights, so you will need to apply a geoid correction.
-Check the box for Apply a geoid (EGM96) correction to z-values.
+- Most elevation data use orthometric heights, so you will need to apply a geoid correction.
+Under Geoid correction, make sure EGM96 is selected.

 - Under Processing Template, choose Pansharpen.
-This template will automatically pansharpen the image collection using the panchromatic images in the sample data.
+This template will automatically pansharpen the image collection using the panchromatic image and multispectral images in the sample data.